sabaparvee/qrcode_new_saba/README.md

 # qrcode_new_saba
-I developed this in python to visit my git profile
+I developed this in python to visit my git profile.To see visit "https://github.com/sabaparvee"